-Melanoma is the most damaging kind of skin cancer, but prompt diagnosis and treatment from an experienced dermatologist like Holly Hanson, MD, in Eden Prairie, Minnesota, can be highly successful.
+Melanoma is the most damaging kind of skin cancer, but prompt diagnosis and treatment from an experienced dermatologist like Holly Hanson, MD, in Eden Prairie, and Maple Grove, Minnesota, can be highly successful.
 According to The American Society of Clinical Oncology, most melanoma sufferers are cured during their initial lesion removal, so don’t hesitate to reach out for help.
 Book an appointment for melanoma help in Minneapolis Twin Cities online or by phone today.

 Melanoma is the most dangerous kind of skin cancer.
 While it's far less common than basal cell carcinoma and squamous cell carcinoma, melanoma diagnosis is on the rise.
 From 2008-2018, the amount of new melanoma cases increased by 53%.